 As you can see from the Net Monthly Income of $4,093 and the Total Monthly Expenses of $3,712, this couple shouldn’t have any problem living within their means each month.
 They should actually be putting $300+ in savings every month.
 But, the challenge this couple may have each month is the large mortgage payment ($1,500) eating up most of a bi-weekly paycheck ($1,889).
 If they don’t plan properly, they are left with less than $400 for two weeks.
 And with four other bills due right around the same time of the month, this could set up a potential disaster.
 A bi-weekly spending plan can help prevent these mistakes.

-In setting up your spending plan, you?ll need to account for all expenses during that two-week period.
+In setting up your spending plan, you’ll need to account for all expenses during that two-week period.
 Let’s say it’s the 1st of the month and their next two paychecks are scheduled for 9th and the 23rd.
-We?ll also assume that all bills have already been paid through the 9th.
+We will also assume that all bills have already been paid through the 9th.

 Let’s take a look at the couple’s spending plan for the next paycheck: